 Read MSU press release on Qian's and Tim's initial discovery

-Biogeochemical functionin situ activity & cultivation of archaea, including novel methanogens
+Biogeochemical function, in situ activity & cultivation of archaea, including novel methanogens

 Investigated by: Stavros Trimmer